 There are so very many free clay recipes floating around on the web.
 It seems like most kids craft websites are simply posting the clay dough recipes without trying the clay first.
 To us that’s kinda like recommending a recipe without ever having tasted it first.

-This recipe is for a flour and salt clay that can be left to air dry.
-It gets very hard even without baking!
+This recipe is for a flour and salt clay that air drys.
+No baking required!

 How To Make The Clay